Retrieve your bag

 - Aim for 2-4 reps each side.

 Loved these exercises?
-Check out the rest of the series for more easy-to-follow moves to
+Check out the rest of the series for more easy-to-follow moves to improve your mobility and boost your energy levels.

 For footwear that works with your body’s natural alignment – not against it – explore our ergonomic shoes for women and men.